 The Basics are the Same(ish)

 That said, most of the basic stuff is the same in both, and GIMP performs admirably and holds its own.
 Over the past few years, GIMP has really grown and become much more user-friendly than it ever was before.
-If you’ve been turned off by its learning curve in the past, give GIMP another look.
+If you’re off by its learning curve in the past, give GIMP another look.

 The learning curve is steep for either program, honestly, and I think it’s about even now in terms of accessibility.
 Just keep in mind the principles you learn in one will transfer.
 The tools and workflow will take some adjustment if you move from one program to the other.